stackbuilders/tutorials/tutorials/haskell/dotenv-hs/tutorial.md

 ---
 # Introduction
 ## What is dotenv?
-[Dotenv][dotenv] is a Haskell library and an Standalone tool that enables to set up the configuration of an environment before the execution of an application.
+[Dotenv][dotenv] is a Haskell library and an standalone tool that enables to set up the configuration of an environment before the execution of an application.
 As it is suggested in [The Twelve Factor App](https://12factor.net/config) the configuration should be separated from the code.
 A good way to do that is